Alnus serrulata: Description

-Alnus serrulata is a large shrub or small tree that may grow up to 2.5–4 m high and 15 cm in diameter.
+Alnus serrulata is a large shrub or small tree that commonly grows up to 8–12 ft high, exceptionally 30 ft and 15 cm in diameter.
 The scientific name originates from alnus which is an old name for alder; serrulata points to the finely-toothed leaf margins which it possesses.
-It takes about 10 yrs to mature.
-The plant prefers moist soil near streams, pond margins, and riversides.
+It takes about 10 years to mature.
+The plant prefers moist soil near streams, pond margins, and riversides and can be rooted under the water line.
+It can also be found growing on hills.
 It usually has multiple stems from its base and reddish-green flowers.
 The broad, flat, dark green leaves are about 2 to 4 inches long.

-Leaf: The simple, round leaves are obovate, 2 to 5 in long, 1.2 to 2.8 in wide, obtuse, wider at middle, and V-shaped base.
+Leaf: The simple, round leaves are obovate, 3 to 5 in long, 1.2 to 2.8 in wide, obtuse, wider at middle, and V-shaped base.
 Veins are pinnate and conspicuous.
 Leaves have a smooth texture above and hairy texture below.
 The upper side of the leaves are dark green and the undersides are pale green.

 Flower: The flowers are monoecious, meaning that both sexes are found on a single plant.
 Male (Staminate) catkins are 1.6-2.4 in long; female (Pistillate) catkins are 1/2 in long.
 Reddish-green flowers open in March to April.

 Fruit: The ovate, dark brown, cone-like fruit is hard with winged scales.
 Seeds are produced in small cones and do not have wings.
 Fruit usually matures during fall and is quite persistent.

-Twig: The twigs are reddish-brown and have a 3-angled-pith; young twigs are covered with hairs.
+Twig: The twigs are reddish-brown and have a three-angled-pith; young twigs are covered with hairs.

 Bark: The bark is brownish gray, smooth, and has a bitter and astringent taste.